kaworu/octostrap3/source/setup/pick-a-theme/index.markdown

 <h2>How to do it</h2>

 All you have to do is to download the theme you want and then edit `source/_includes/custom/head.html`.
-For example, you can already uncomment the Bootstrap default theme `bootstrap-theme.min.css`.
+For example, you can comment the Bootstrap default theme `bootstrap-theme.min.css`.
 Check the "[Pick a Theme for Only One Page]({{ root_url }}/blog/2013/10/02/pick-a-theme-for-only-one-page/)" post for a complete walkthrough.